 There are two ways to invoke this tool.

-- 1. In the Graphics Builder, select Tools > Display Documentation Tool. - 2.
-Select Display Documentation from Start > Programs > ABB Industrial IT 800xA > Engineering > Utilities.
+- 1. In the Graphics Builder, select Tools > Display Documentation Tool. - Select Display Documentation from ABB Start Menu > ABB Industrial IT 800xA > Engineering > Utilities.
+For information on accessing the ABB Start Menu, refer to System 800xA Tools (2PAA101888).